Do you ever find it hard to focus? We all do.

 - Accelerated learning

-For example, our Zen Focus recording is ideal for those who want to zone in on a task that requires hours of continuous work.
+For example, our Zen Focus track is ideal for those who want to zone in on a task that requires hours of continuous work.
 The recording remains steady at 14 Hz to keep you in that “Zen Zone”, which is relaxed but focussed and attentive.

 You'll notice positive thinking in that list of benefits too.
 For this, we have a recording that uses 12 Hz Alpha frequencies, along with some Theta entrainment too.